ganainy/raspberrypi-captive-portal/rpi-setup.md

 # Setting up a Captive Portal on Raspberry Pi

-## This was originally developed for a Raspberry Pi but could theoretically work on any Linux device with WLAN capabilities.
+> Note: While designed for Raspberry Pi, this implementation is compatible with any Linux system featuring WLAN capabilities.

 ## Prerequisites
 1. **Operating System**: Parrot OS 6.2 (RPi Edition) or any Ubuntu/Debian RPi distro
-2. **Network Setup**: Ethernet cable connection on `eth0`
+2. **Network Setup**: Ethernet cable connection (in RPi case on interface `eth0`)
+3. **Domain Name**: Will be used for the remote Authentication website.
+4. **Dynamic hosting provider**: AWS or your favourite provider.

 ## Step 1: Install Required Packages
 ```bash